ahurford/quantitative-training-resources/what are quantitive skills.md

 1. Reading graphs.
-This could include readig a phylogeny.
+This could include reading a phylogeny.
 1. knowing the equation for a straight line in non-conventional notation
 1. Being able to sketch graphs
 1. Respecting notation, i.e. don't define f(N1) = N1 and f(N2) = N2^2.
 If f(N1) = N1, then f(N2) = N2, and to avoid this a new function must be defined: g(x) = x^2, such that g(N2) = N2^2.